 Upon completion of Payor’s fiscal year and/or upon termination of this Agreement, a final contract reconciliation shall be completed wherein the claims billed by the Provider and the claims paid by the Payor and the total of the funds paid by the Payor to the Provider for the fiscal year shall be reviewed and reconciled in direct accordance with the service and financial provisions hereunder in order to assure that the Payor’s payments to the Provider have not exceeded the Payor’s obligations under this Agreement.
 Said contract reconciliation shall be completed in full compliance with the MDHHS/PIHP Master Contract, and applicable State and federal laws, including Medicaid regulations.
 Any amount due to the Payor or to the Provider as a final contract account reconciliation hereunder shall be paid within sixty (60) days after notification of the Payor’s final determination.

-EXHIBIT F: PERFORMANCE INDICATORS AND OBJECTIVES
+EXHIBIT E: PERFORMANCE INDICATORS AND OBJECTIVES

 The Provider shall support and coordinate as needed with the NMRE Quality Improvement Program.

-The Provider shall comply with the Payor’s Clinical Protocols as set forth in the Provider Policy Manual, which is incorporated by reference into this Agreement and made a part hereof.
+The Provider shall comply with the Payor’s Clinical Protocols as set forth in the SUD Services Provider Policy Manual, which is incorporated by reference into this Agreement and made a part hereof.

 The Provider agrees to cooperate fully in the Payor’s implementation of: (1.) quantitative and qualitative member assessments periodically, including Customer satisfaction surveys and other Customer feedback methodologies; and, (2.) studies to regularly review outcomes for service recipients as a result of programs, treatment, and community services rendered to individuals in community settings and (3.) the Payor’s comprehensive, continuous, integrated system of care for persons with co-occurring mental illness and SUD.
 (4.) the Payor’s contract monitoring performed annually (minimally).
 Contract monitoring may be completed by an appointed representative.